 Graduate Student Expectations

 The development of teaching skills is accomplished through several interrelated activities.
 One activity is the assistantship described above.
 Students can learn-by-doing by assisting a faculty member in the design of course materials, developing and grading tests, and also conducting in- class activities.
 In addition to the assistantship, the university provides several resources for the development of teaching skills.

-Students will be expected to adhere to all the guidelines in UNR student code of conduct.
+Students will be expected to adhere to all the guidelines in University of Nevada, Reno student code of conduct.
 Academic dishonesty of any kind will not be tolerated.
 Cheating in class or plagiarizing, presenting the ideas of others as your own or without proper citation, will not be tolerated.
-Anyone discovered cheating or plagiarizing will be dismissed from the program.
+Anyone suspected of violating academic standards will be treated consistent with Section 6,502 of the University Administrative Manual.
 In addition, we strongly encourage collaboration, transparency, and sharing of relevant information.

 Ph.D. students are expected to participate in the research culture of the department.
 We expect students to attend all department seminars, lectures, brown bags, etc. unless there is an important reason for being absent.

 Please view the Graduate School's full academic standing and dismissal policy.